billchaison/asus-router-decoder/README.md

 # asus-router-decoder
 Decode text from ASUS wireless router obfuscated saved config files

-This bash script can be used to recover plaintext SSID, WPA PSK, and HTTP admin password from an ASUS RT-AC3100 Wireless Router.
+This bash script can be used to recover plaintext SSID, WPA PSK, and HTTP admin username/password from a wireless router such as the ASUS RT-AC3100.

 The config file can be generated from the `Administration - Restore/Save/Upload Setting` page and will be named something like `Settings_RT-AC3100.CFG`.